gerhynes/docker-notes/README.md

 Containers are runnable instances of images.
 When you run an image, it creates a container, a process that can run your app exactly as outlined in the image.

-Containers are isolated processes, they run independently of any other process on the machine.
+Containers are isolated processes.
+They run independently of any other process on the machine.

 By sharing an image, multiple containers can be created and run on multiple machines.